skx/evalfilter/README.md

 You'll note that you're referring to structure-fields by name, they are found dynamically via reflection.

-`if` conditions can be nested as the following sample shows, but note that there is no support for `else` clauses.
+`if` conditions can be nested as the following sample shows, and also support an `else` clause.

      if ( Count > 10 ) {